 If you don’t have luggage straps, there are a few DIY solutions for hooking luggage together that you could use.
 The best option would be to use a regular leather belt for strapping two or three pieces of luggage together.
 We’ve seen people do this, and it seems to work just as fine as luggage straps.
 One belt is usually enough for strapping two or three suitcases together by the top handles.

 Just make sure to tighten the belt as tightly as possible so that the bags don’t move around.
 If you don’t have a spare belt lying around, you can use regular rope or string to tie the pieces together.
 Just make sure that it’s thick enough so that you don’t have any surprises while trying to catch a flight.

 Option 3: Use a Bungee Strap for Storing Smaller Bags on Top

 Some backpacks, totes, handbags, and duffles have rear straps that are great for securing them on top of a suitcase by wrapping them around the retractable handle.
 If you’re traveling with a backpack/purse/duffel and a carry-on, you should make sure that the smaller bag has a rear strap.
 Having one will make your life much easier because you won’t have to carry it around in crowded airports and metros.

 But if the smaller bag doesn’t have a rear strap, you can get the Travelon Bungee Luggage Strap, shown in the picture above.
-Essentially, it wraps around the top handle on one side, and the retractable handle on other, and safely secures your smaller bag on top of your suitcase, even if the smaller bag doesn’t have a rear strap.
+Essentially, it wraps around the top handle on one side and the retractable handle on the other.
+It safely secures your smaller bag on top of your suitcase, even if the smaller bag doesn’t have a rear strap.
 It’s cheap, effective, and doesn’t take up too much space.

 Option 4: Purchase a Piggyback Luggage Set (With Built-In Straps)